regiellis/ComfyUI-EasyColorCorrector/README.md

 Enable **"Extract Palette"** to generate:
 - ✅ RGB histogram visualization
 - ✅ Color palette extraction and visualization
-- ✅ Dominant color analysis in console
+- ✅ Dominant color analysis in the console
 - ✅ Advanced K-means clustering

 When disabled, histogram and palette outputs will be black images.